groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-PowerPoint Open XML Presentation Template (.potx) represents Microsoft PowerPoint template presentations that are created with Microsoft PowerPoint 2007 and above.
+Represents a PowerPoint Open XML Presentation Template (.potx), which represents Microsoft PowerPoint template presentations created with Microsoft PowerPoint 2007 and above.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/presentation/potx